 The family and friends of residents should be aware of the signs and symptoms of abuse in a nursing home.
 Reasons for concern could include:

 - Development of bedsores and ulcers

 - Desires to be isolated from peers or unexplained changes in behavior

 Nursing homes that are not kept clean and updated might also be likely places where abuse likely occurs.
 Family and friends should be on the lookout and speak up if they see something that is not right.
-Individuals should hire a compassionate Grand Prairie nursing home abuse attorney to help handle their findings and stand up for the rights of their elderly loved one.
+Individuals should hire a Grand Prairie attorney to help handle the evidence against an assisted living facility and stand up for the rights of their elderly loved one.

-It is important for nursing home residents and their friends and family to understand that the state can pursue a criminal case against the nursing home and its employees.
+It is important for residents and their friends and family to understand that the state can pursue a criminal case against the facility and its employees with the help of a Grand Prairie attorney.
 At the same time, a civil case could be brought against the negligent nursing home.
 Each case is independent of each other, although a successful criminal case could help a civil case to be successful.

 With a criminal case, the defendants could be given prison time, fines, community service, restitution, and licensing sanctions if they are found guilty.
 Whereas, if a civil case is successful against the defendants, the judge or a jury could award monetary damages to the victim and their family for the suffering they endured.

 If you notice any signs of abuse, reach out to a skilled Grand Prairie nursing home abuse lawyer.
 You could schedule a case consultation to determine if your case has merit and what it might be worth.
-Call today to learn more about nursing home abuse and how an experienced attorney could help.
+Call today to learn more about assisted living home maltreatment and how an experienced attorney could help.